marzsocks/ipgrid/README.md

 # ip_Grid - a native jQuery spreadsheet plugin

-ip_Grid is a fully fledged **native jQuery spreadsheet plugin**, designed to look and feel like Google sheets.
+ip_Grid is a fully fledged **native javascript spreadsheet plugin**, designed to look and feel like Google sheets.
 As far as I know, this is the most comprehensive vanilla javascript spreadsheet plugin on the web.

 ***